kwabenasapong/openpldoc/manual/source/song_usage.rst

 **Tip**

-Every time you display a song, whether for practice or during a service, it will be logged if tracking is on.
+Every time you display or print a song, whether for practice or during a service, it will be logged if tracking is on.
 This could create a lot of duplicate songs being logged.
 Toggle the tracking on and off, as needed, at the bottom right under :ref:`themes` using these buttons.

 |song_active| Song usage tracking is active.